debasmitdas/readingList/README.md

 # readingList
-This contains a list of publication list
+This contains a reading list of publications